 Test Case Field Description Parent Requirements (C-1) The IoT DDoS example implementation shall include a visibility component that can detect, identify, categorize, and monitor the status of IoT devices that are on the network.
 Testable Requirements (C-1.a) The visibility component shall detect and identify the attributes and category of a newly connected IoT device.
 (C-1.a.1) The visibility component shall monitor the status of the IoT device (e.g., notice if the device goes offline).
 Description Shows that the IoT DDoS example implementation includes a visibility component that can perform the following actions.
-Upon connection of a live IoT device to the network, the device will be detected; identified in terms of attributes such as its IP address, operating system (OS), and device type; and continuously monitored as long as it remains live on the network.
+Upon connection of a live IoT device to the network, the device will be detected; identified in terms of attributes such as its IP address, operating system (OS), and de- vice type; and continuously monitored as long as it remains live on the network.
 If the device becomes disconnected or turns off, this change of status will also be detected.
 Associated Test Case(s) N/A Associated Cybersecurity Framework Subcate- gory(ies) ID.AM-1, ID.AM-2, ID.AM-3, DE.AE-1, DE.CM-1 IoT Device(s) Under Test Raspberry Pi MUD File(s) Used Not applicable for this test Preconditions The visibility component is up and running and attached to the network.
-Procedure Power on a device and connect it to the network.
-Verify that the device is detected by the visibility component and that its type, address, OS, and other features are identified, and the device is categorized correctly.